 - Area climate and temperature: If you live in a hot or humid climate, you’ll need to drink more water to replace what is lost through perspiration.

-- Illness: If you’re sick, for example with a cold, you’ll want to drink plenty of fluids to help your body heal (and to replace water lost through mucus).
+- Illness: If you’re sick, for example with a cold, you’ll want to drink plenty of fluids to help your body heal and replenish fluids.

-- Medications: Antihistamines, diuretics, laxatives, and blood pressure medications can cause dehydration.
+- Medications: Many prescriptions and over-the-counter medications, such as antihistamines, diuretics, laxatives, and some blood pressure medications, can cause fluid loss.

-Tip: Coffee, tea, milk, and low-sodium broth—which are primarily water—count toward daily water intake goals.
+Tip: Other beverages made with water, like decaffeinated coffee, herbal tea, milk and low-sodium broth—which are primarily water—count toward daily fluid intake goals.

 Do’s and don’ts

-No matter whether you prefer sparkling or flat water, these handy guidelines can help you stay hydrated this summer:
+No matter whether you prefer sparkling or flat water, these handy guidelines can help you stay hydrated:

 - Drink beverages that contain water but beware the caffeine culprit.
 When you’re aiming to stay hydrated, remember that caffeine and alcohol can work against you.

 - Your urine color can help you determine whether you’re getting enough water; the more you drink, the paler it’s likely to get.
-But don’t panic if it doesn’t change as much as you think it should.
-Some foods, vitamin supplements, and medications can affect the color too.2
+Darker-colored urine is a sign of dehydration.
+It’s common to have bright or tinted urine soon after consuming certain foods or vitamin supplements.3

-- If you’re planning to be active—playing tennis, running, cycling, hiking—Camelbak offers a hydration calculator to help you dial in your needs.3
+- If you’re planning to be active—playing tennis, running, cycling, hiking—be sure to plan ahead and pack enough fluids to keep you hydrated.

-Keeping an eye on your water intake this summer is one of the best ways to ward off heatstroke and dehydration.
-For common summer ailments such as bug bites, skin infections, and sunburn, Teladoc can help.
+Keeping an eye on your water intake is one of the best precautions against dehydration or even heat stroke.
+For other common ailments such as cold, flu, rashes or bug bites, Teladoc can help.
 Our board-certified physicians are available 24/7 anywhere you are to help diagnose and treat you and your loved ones’ non-emergency conditions.
 Be sure to download the app and sync your Apple HealthKit or Google Fit account to it.

-Enjoy your summer, and be sure to keep the sunscreen nearby at all times (broad-spectrum SPF 30+).
-(Important note: If you’re experiencing a heat-related emergency, contact 911 or go to your nearest ER or urgent care clinic.)
+Important note: If you’re experiencing an emergency, contact 911 or go to your nearest ER or urgent care clinic.